Providing alternative livelihoods to forest dependent communities

 Providing alternative livelihoods for communities bordering Budongo Forest Reserve has become a major concern, as pressure on the natural forest resources intensifies with increasing population.
 In turn, occurrences of illegal activities in the forest such as pit sawing and hunting also increases, which threatens the long term survival of forest flora and fauna, including the iconic chimpanzees.

 In order to ensure harmonic coexistence between wildlife and these communities, an alternative livelihood programme was developed by Budongo Conservation Field Station (BCFS).
 The initial pilot project was set up with support from Oakland Zoo, Royal Zoological Society of Scotland (RZSS) and Flora and Fauna International and has since expanded to work in a number of villages around Budongo with additional support from ARCUS Foundation (implemented by Village Enterprise) and Darwin Initiative.
-When it was first launched, this programme initially focused on hunters, with the aim of improving household income and food security.
+When it was first launched, the programme focused on hunters, with the aim of improving household income and food security.
 Several hunters were identified in the communities and through a series of conservation education workshops, they were gradually brought to appreciate the need to protect wildlife.